-Now is the time of year when banking professionals in Asia are bombarding recruiters with emails.
-Many of these are, of course, about specific vacancies – but because the job market isn’t as active as it was 12 months ago, there’s been an increase in candidates sending speculative emails, say recruiters in Singapore and Hong Kong.
+Now is the time of year – in the wake of bonus payments – when banking professionals in Asia are bombarding recruiters with emails.
+Many of these are, of course, about specific vacancies, but because employers still have the upper hand in the job market, there's been an increase in candidates sending speculative emails, say recruiters in Singapore and Hong Kong.

 Want to make sure recruiters take your speculative emails seriously?
 Here's how.